commercetools/commercetools-sunrise-theme/README.md

 - `grunt install` to install the current snapshot version to your local maven repository (`~/.m2/repository/io/commercetools/sunrise/commercetools-sunrise-theme`) and apply it to your project as a dependency from a local environment

-- `grunt release` to release the current version to a remote Maven repository and move to the next development version, this way you could publicly distribute your theme and let anyone apply it to their Sunrise application as a project dependency
+- `grunt release` to release the current version to a remote Maven repository and move to the next development version, this way you could publicly distribute your theme and let anyone apply it to their Sunrise application as a project dependency (requires that you set up `config.maven` in `package.json` accordingly to your remote Maven repository)

 #### Publish to GitHub pages

 Publish the generated `output/` folder to [GitHub Pages](https://pages.github.com/), so that you can easily access and share the generated HTML files of your theme, as well as all other files.

-- `grunt publish` to publish the generated site to GitHub Pages
+- `grunt publish` to publish the generated site to GitHub Pages (requires that you set up `config.github` in `package.json` accordingly to your GitHub repository)

 Notice that you need to enable [Travis CI](https://travis-ci.org/) and grant it access to your GitHub repository, therefore you should [define an environment variable](https://docs.travis-ci.com/user/environment-variables) named `$GH_TOKEN` in `.travis.yml` containing a [GitHub Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).